Longmont Genealogical

 Genealogy Sites

-class to get a tour of 3 major genealogy sites — Family
+to get a tour of 3 major genealogy sites — Family Search,

-for those new to genealogy or those looking for more
+those new to genealogy or those looking for more ancestoral

-ancestoral leads.
-Join us to uncover the mysteries of
+leads.
+Join us to uncover the mysteries of your ancestors.

 Instructor: Barb Gardner Registration #: 284217.04 Class size: Min.
 6/ Max.
 20 Date: Friday, April 21, 2023 Time: 1:30 – 3:30 PM Cost: $2.00 for residents; $3.00 for non-residents |